GeorgeBaldwin/Cordova-Plugin-Update-Checker/README.md

 # Cordova_Plugin_App_Update_Check

+Are you lookiing for a plugin that gives your tha app the ability during innitalization to check respective appstores for android and IOS and determine if an update is required?
+If so, then here is the plugin for you!

 iOS/Android Cordova plugin that checks play/app stores for updates for app.

 ##iOS
 Supports dynamically gragging current bundle id and verifying it with server.
 If application is older than one on server , user will be prompter with dialog that requires them to update the application.